Bealby/lisa-fairfield/README.md

 a comment section for punters/professional fellow actors to express their views/comments on Lisa Fairfield’s performances.

-**statistics:** Add a feature to enable tabulation of data from potential clients, as well as statistics of people viewing her site and what they look at.
+**Statistics:** Add a feature to enable tabulation of data from potential clients, as well as statistics of people viewing her site and what they look at.

 **Voice/Show Reels:**: An important feature to implement when they become